fasiha/tabito-lib/README.md

 1. a string (raw input from a user) and
 2. a graph object (output by `sentenceToGraph`)

 and outputs its best guess at what nodes of the graph the text represents.
+It performs hiragana/katakana normalization, considers all synonyms, and looks at both kanji and furigana (the `rt` field) to find the longest walks through the graph present in the input.

 The returned array has elements shaped like this:
 ```ts
 export interface Chunk {
   text: string;